gbosiger/cansocket-qt-lib/README.md

 * having a robust library that could be used in embedded Linux devices, and
 * organization and implementation of the project by following standards of Qt modules.

-However, only RAW CAN protocol is currently supported, but the library is designed in a way that makes implementation of other CAN protocols as easy as possible.
+However, only RAW and ISO-TP CAN protocols are currently supported, but the library is designed in a way that makes implementation of other CAN protocols as easy as possible.

 Project is in transition from pre-alpha to alpha stage.
 All functionalities of RAW CAN protocol are already supported.
 A main focus is now on unit testing, before any new protocols will be added to the project.